web

 It can take several weeks for your application to be processed and approved.
 You are still eligible to volunteer while you wait for your Working with Children Check to be sent to you.

-Please use the information sheet available here to guide you through the steps to upload a copy of your Working with Children Check to ParkConnect.
+Please use the information sheet available here to guide you through the steps to upload the details of your Working with Children Check to ParkConnect.

-If you have any difficulties accessing ParkConnect, or need help with the processes above, please contact your Volunteer Group.
+If you have any difficulties accessing ParkConnect, or need help with the processes above, please check out the Parks Victorias Volunteer Resource Hub or contact your Volunteer Group leader.
 They can then speak with their Parks Victoria contact and get you the information and support you need.
+Alternatively, please or reach out to info@parks.vic.gov.au.